dotnet/designs/accepted/2022/enhance-vector-codegen.md

 3. `Vector<T>` API surface should include sufficiently expressive methods to reach the first goal above.

 ### Non-Goals

-1. For the JIT to generate alternative SIMD pathways given a `Vectorize` and `Vector<T>` code block, it should not rely on auto vectorization techniques or advanced analysis. `Vectorize` is meant to serve as a hint to treat `Vector<T>` as a template for multiple ISAs given some thresholds.

 ## Stakeholders and Reviewers